17 Best Palaces in Rome

 Palazzo Barberini| ©Gerrit van Straalen

-Palazzo Barberini is one of the largest palaces in Rome, with 12,000 square meters and 187 rooms.
-It is located on Via delle Quattro Fontane 13 and houses the Galleria Nazionale d'Arte Antica.
+The Palazzo Barberini is one of the largest palaces in Rome, with 12,000 square meters and 187 rooms.
+It is located at Via delle Quattro Fontane 13 and houses the Galleria Nazionale d'Arte Antica.

-The palace is beautifully decorated with Renaissance and Baroque paintings and frescoed ceilings.
-Here you can see Raphael's famous work, La Fornarina, the portrait of the baker's daughter, with whom the artist fell in love while working on the frescoes at Villa Farnesina.
+The palace features beautiful Renaissance and Baroque paintings, as well as frescoed ceilings.
+Here you can see Raphael's famous work, La Fornarina, the portrait of the baker's daughter, with whom the artist fell in love while working on the frescoes in the Villa Farnesina.

 14. Another of Rome's jewels: the Palazzo Della Cancelleria